Skip to content

 TL;DR

-This paper proposes UFO-4D, a unified feedforward framework that directly predicts dynamic 3D Gaussian representations from two unposed images, enabling jointly consistent estimation of 3D geometry, 3D motion, and camera pose, achieving up to 3× improvement over existing methods on geometry and motion benchmarks.
+Ours proposes UFO-4D, a unified feedforward framework that directly predicts dynamic 3D Gaussian representations from only two unposed images, achieving joint consistent estimation of 3D geometry, 3D motion, and camera pose, with performance improvements of up to 3× over existing methods on geometry and motion benchmarks.

 Background & Motivation

-Joint estimation of camera pose, 3D geometry, and 3D motion from casually captured images (4D scene reconstruction) is a fundamental challenge in computer vision.
-Existing methods suffer from the following limitations:
+Joint estimation of camera pose, 3D geometry, and 3D motion (4D scene reconstruction) from casually captured images is a fundamental challenge in computer vision.
+Existing methods face the following issues:

-Test-time optimization methods are slow (hours) and depend on precomputed depth and optical flow.
+Test-time optimization methods are slow (taking hours) and rely on pre-computed depth and optical flow.

 Feedforward models (DUST3R, MonST3R, DynaDUSt3R) perform well on individual tasks but lack a unified architecture.

-Scarcity of 4D training data: synthetic data suffers from domain gaps, while real-world annotations are sparse and noisy.
+4D training data is scarce: Synthetic data has domain gaps, while real-world data annotations are sparse and noisy.

-Core Insight: Differentiable rendering of multiple signals (appearance, depth, motion) from a single dynamic 3D Gaussian representation provides self-supervised training signals, and geometric coupling allows different supervision signals to mutually regularize each other.
+Key Insight: Differentiable rendering of multiple signals (appearance, depth, motion) from a single dynamic 3D Gaussian representation can provide self-supervised training signals and mutually regularize various supervision signals through geometric coupling.

 Method